alxhslm/alxhslm.github.io/content/posts/clearml/index.md

 tags = ['clearml', 'machine learning']
 +++

 When building ML applications, managing the various datasets & models can be quite a headache, which is where MLOps tools come in.
 The current landscape is still quite immature, and there are endless tools with different capabilities, aiming to streamline different aspects of the machine learning lifecycle.
-This makes is quite difficult to assess which tools are suitable for your use case.
+This makes it quite difficult to assess which tools are suitable for your use case.

 In this blog post, I will share my experiences using ClearML, which is one of the most popular MLOps tools.
 I will discuss the features which we found to be useful at my current company, as well as some of the limitations we ran into.
 I hope this will help guide others when choosing an MLOps tool for their team.

 ## What is ClearML?

 [ClearML](http://clear.ml/) is a popular end-to-end MLOps tool that covers the whole ML pipeline within a single open-source platform.
-It offers suite of tools to manage datasets, experiments, and models, and also track them all in a unified web interface.
-There are some other tools in this space, and I have a put a brief comparison of the other popular ones below.
+It offers a suite of tools to manage datasets, experiments, and models, and also track them all in a unified web interface.
+There are some other tools in this space, and I have put a brief comparison of the other popular ones below.
 Compared to the other options, ClearML is a more heavyweight tool, although not quite as popular.

 |                     | [ClearML](http://clear.ml/) | [MLflow](https://mlflow.org/docs/latest/index.html) | [Weights and Biases](https://wandb.ai/) |
 | ------------------- | --------------------------- | --------------------------------------------------- | --------------------------------------- |